-We have worked with Bristol Council to produce a developer pack that informs developers, architects, and building service engineers of the requirements for buildings to connect to the city wide heat network.
+We have worked with Bristol Council to produce guidance park to district heating connections, informing developers, architects, and building service engineers of the requirements for buildings to connect to the city-wide heat network.

-The Council required the guidelines to inform developers of the requirements necessary to ensure all connections to district heat network play their part in the ambitious carbon reduction targets and decarbonising the city’s heat.
+The Council required the guidelines to inform developers of all requirements necessary to ensure every connection to the district heat network contributes towards the ambitious targets set for carbon reduction and decarbonising the city’s heat.

 We were required to:

 - Develop clear information addressing heat network and building temperatures